TWEENS ATWITTER OVER SATURDAY'S SHOW

 The success of these Disney programs is a combination of timing, marketing and realistic themes -- for example, wanting to be a star, but contending with parents who don't want their children to be disappointed, or being poor with richer friends.

-"Kids appreciate guidance in a hip format," said Charlotte Reznick, a psychologist and professor at UCLA.
+"Kids appreciate guidance in a hip format," said Charlotte Reznick, a psychologist and former UCLA Associate Clinical Professor of Psychology.
 "When kids are young, they have the Power Rangers.
 When they get older, they lose some of the interest in magic and super powers."

 Disney's marketing push has been relentless.
 It airs The Cheetah Girls movies constantly.
 It cross-promotes characters and shows.
 For example, Symone is a Cheetah Girl and also stars as herself in "That's So Raven."
 Miley Cyrus, daughter of country singer Billy Ray Cyrus, will be one of the opening acts at the Charlotte show.
 She stars in the Disney Channel TV series "Hannah Montana."